Generation gap: Technological influences

 The transitions from each level of lifespan development have remained the same throughout history.
 They have all shared the same basic milestones in their travel from childhood, through midlife and into retirement.
 However, while the pathways remain the same—i.e. attending school, marriage, raising families, retiring—the actual journey varies not only with each individual but with each new generation.

 In 2011, the National Sleep Foundation conducted a poll that focused on sleep and the use of technology; 95% of those polled admitted to using some form of technology within the last hour before going to bed at night.
 The study compared the difference in sleep patterns in those who watched TV or listened to music before bedtime, compared to those who used cell phones, video games and the Internet.
 The study looked at baby boomers, Generation Xers, Generation Yers (millennials), and Generation Zers.
 The research, as expected, showed generational gaps between the different forms of technology used.
 The largest gap was shown between texting and talking on the phone; 56% of Gen Zers and 42% of Gen Yers admitted to sending, receiving, and reading text messages every night within one hour before bedtime, compared to only 15% of Gen Xers, and 5% of baby boomers.
 Baby boomers were more likely to watch TV within the last hour before bedtime, 67%, compared to millennials, who came in at 49%.
-When asked about computer/internet use within the last hour before bedtime, 70% of those polled admitted to using a computer "a few times a week", and of those, 55% of the Gen Zers said they "surf the web" every night before bed.
+When asked about computer/internet use within the last hour before bedtime, 70% of those polled said they used a computer "a few times a week", and of those, 55% of the Gen Zers said they "surf the web" every night before bed.

 Language brokering

 Another aspect of language use which works to define a generation gap occurs within families in which different generations speak different primary languages.
 To help communicate within a family, "language brokerage" may be used: that is, the "interpretation and translation performed in everyday situations by bilinguals who have had no special training".
 In some immigrant families, the first generation speaks mainly their native tongue; the second generation speaks mainly the host language (i.e. that of the country in which they now live) while still retaining fluency in their parent's dominant language; and the third generation mainly uses the host language, and retain little or no conversational skills in their grandparents' native tongue.
 In such families, the second generation family members serve as interpreters not only to outside persons, but within the household, further propelling generational differences and divisions by means of linguistic communication.

 In some immigrant families and communities, language brokering is also used to integrate children into family endeavors and into civil society.
-Child integration has become very important to form linkages between new immigrant communities and the predominant culture and new forms of bureaucratic systems.
+Child Integration has become very important to form linkages between new immigrant communities and the predominant culture and new forms of bureaucratic systems.
 It also helps child development by learning, and pitching in.